pizthewiz/Cinder-ControlRoom/README.md

 - Mouse Event Handling
 - Reusable Controls

-*NOTE* - `Cinder-ControlRoom` is to be used with the heir apparent [glNext](https://github.com/cinder/Cinder/tree/glNext) Cinder branch.
+*NOTE* - `Cinder-ControlRoom` is intended for use with the upcoming 0.9.0 Cinder release.

 ### USAGE
 ```C++